 - Perspiration - we start to sweat due to all these changes

-A child with anxiety may experience all these symptoms, when a danger isn’t present.
+However, anxiety disorders can make children experience all these symptoms when a danger isn’t present.
 For example, they may get these feelings at the thought of starting the school day, going to the playground, attending birthday parties, getting lost or losing a parent.